bastosmichael/terraform-provider-theoneapi/README.md

 3. Upload the binary to the GitHub release or any other distribution method you prefer.

 Note: This is a basic guide.
 If your provider gains traction in the community, consider registering it with Terraform's public provider registry.

----

-This README provides a basic overview for a Terraform provider.
-You might need to adjust paths, commands, or details to better fit your actual environment and provider's specifics.